karissat2/karissat2.github.io/projects/msac.md

   - Front-End Development
   - UI Design
   - Study Abroad
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "With four other classmates in my software engineering course, we created a website dedicated to simplifying the process of choosing a study abroad program at our university UH Manoa."
 ---

 <div class="text-center p-4">